6 Best Stainless Steel Water Bottles I Use & Love

 Moving on to the durability of this bottle, it’s nothing short of great.
 I’ve had it for a few months already, and it doesn’t show any signs of wear and tear.
 The lid is made of plastic, but it’s very thick and sturdy.

 I also appreciate the value for money with the 40 oz.
-CamelBak, which I bought for $40 ($10 less than a Hydro Flask of the same capacity).
+CamelBak, which I bought for $36.
 It even comes with a lifetime guarantee.
 In my opinion, it’s one of those rare bottles that are not overpriced but underpriced.

 The insulation performance is what makes the CamelBak Chute Mag outshine even the most insulated bottles.